Orange says to make 3.4 billion euro Jazztel buyout bid

-PARIS, Sept 15 France's Orange said on Monday that it would make an offer for 100 pct of Spanish fixed-line operator Jazztel, valuing the company at 3.4 billion euros ($4.39 billion), in a bid to widen its footprint in Spain.
+PARIS France's Orange (ORAN.PA) said on Monday that it would make an offer for 100 pct of Spanish fixed-line operator Jazztel, valuing the company at 3.4 billion euros ($4.39 billion), in a bid to widen its footprint in Spain.

 Orange will offer Jazztel shareholders 13 euros per share in cash, which Orange estimates is a 34 percent premium to Jazztel's average closing price in the last 30 days.